 If your holiday priorities are tranquillity, relaxation and natural beauty, then make your way to Skopelos in the Sporades.
-Layer upon layer of luscious shades of green make a stunning vista; a pine trees stretching out for the seashore, hidden coves with their fishing boats, winding paths through dense virgin forests.
-Banish any thoughts of timetables or deadlines and spend whole afternoons wandering around the picturesque main town, a cluster of cobblestone streets, tiny chapels and neoclassical buildings.
-Art comes to life everywhere here in Skopelos; in the hand-crafted vases and hand-painted plates, in the embroidery and miniature model boats.
+Layer upon layer of luscious shades of green make a stunning vista of pine trees stretching out to the seashore, where you’ll find hidden coves with fishing boats and winding paths leading through dense forests.
+Banish any thoughts of timetables or deadlines and spend whole afternoons just wandering around the picturesque main town.
+Amidst the cluster of cobblestone streets are tiny chapels and neoclassical buildings.
+Art comes to life everywhere in Skopelos: in the hand-crafted vases and hand-painted plates and in the embroidery and miniature model boats.
 The star of the hit musical Mamma Mia, which gave the island its recent fame, will also be the star of your holiday.

 What to do on Skopelos

 Your holidays in Skiathos will be painted green and blue.
 About 80% of Skopelos is covered in dense, luxuriant forest.
 The sea and greenery merge into one on beaches such as Milia, Panormos, Elios, Velanio, Glysteri, Agnontas, Pethameni, Armenopetra and Antrines, where pine trees embrace the Aegean Sea, providing shade after a refreshing dip.